-If our vessels call at ports located in or our rigs operate in countries or territories that are the subject of sanctions or embargoes imposed by the U.S. government, the European Union, the United Nations or other governmental authorities, it could lead to monetary fines or penalties and adversely affect our reputation and the market for our common shares and its trading price.
+If our vessels call at ports located in or our rigs operate in countries or territories that are the subject of sanctions or embargoes imposed by the U.S. government, the European Union, the United Kingdom, the United Nations or other governmental authorities, or engage in other transactions or dealings that would be violative of applicable sanctions laws, it could lead to monetary fines or penalties and adversely affect our reputation and the market for our common shares and its trading price.

-We have not engaged in shipping or drilling activities in countries or territories or with government-controlled entities in 2023 in violation of any applicable sanctions or embargoes imposed by the U.S. government, the EU, the United Nations or other applicable governmental authorities.
+Although we intend to maintain compliance with all applicable sanctions and embargo laws, and we endeavor to take precautions reasonably designed to mitigate such risks, it is possible that, in the future, our vessels may call on ports located in sanctioned countries or territories, or engage in other such transactions or dealings that would be violative of applicable sanctions, on charterers' instructions and/or without our consent.
 Our contracts with our charterers may prohibit them from causing our vessels to call on ports located in sanctioned countries or territories or carrying cargo for entities that are the subject of sanctions.
-Although our charterers may, in certain causes, control the operation of our vessels, we have monitoring processes in place reasonably designed to ensure our compliance with applicable economic sanctions and embargo laws.
+Although our charterers may, in certain cases, control the operation of our vessels, we have monitoring processes in place reasonably designed to ensure our compliance with applicable economic sanctions and embargo laws.
 Nevertheless it remains possible that our charterers may cause our vessels to trade in violation of sanctions provisions without our consent.
 If such activities result in a violation of applicable sanctions or embargo laws, we could be subject to monetary fines, penalties, or other sanctions, and our reputation and the market for our common shares could be adversely affected.